 61 Pages Posted: 2 Aug 2019 Last revised: 27 Feb 2020

 Date Written: July 30, 2019

-Using data from the National Survey of Mortgage Originations (NSMO), we document that borrowers’ financial sophistication (measured as self-reported understanding of mortgages and the mortgage process) and their exposure to competition (measured as the number of lenders they seriously considered) are both associated with lower mortgage rate spreads.
-However, competition is not a substitute for sophistication: the benefits of competition are at least as strong for sophisticates as they are for naifs.
-Our results complement those from the literature on financial sophistication which detail the limits of advice (e.g., Guiso et al. (2018)) and education (e.g., Fernandes et al. (2014)), and collectively paint a pessimistic view about the prospects for simple interventions to close the mortgage rate gap between the informed and the naive.
+Using the National Survey of Mortgage Originations, we document that borrowers who are more financially sophisticated (measured by their self-reported understanding of the mortgage process) and more exposed to competition (measured by the number of lenders they considered) pay lower mortgage rate spreads.
+Yet competition is not a substitute for sophistication: the benefits of competition accrue to sophisticates as well as to naifs.
+Our results complement those from the literature detailing the limits of advice and education, and collectively they paint a pessimistic view about the prospects for simple interventions to close the mortgage rate gap between the informed and the naive.

 Keywords: financial literacy, competition, mortgage, risk, advice